History and Social Science

 M.S., Drexel University

 John Monagan grew up in Waterbury, Connecticut, where he attended Chase Collegiate School from 6th-12th grade.
 From Waterbury, John headed south to attend Johns Hopkins University, where he majored in history.
 After four enjoyable years in Baltimore, John’s years in private school led him to The Ethel Walker School, where he taught history and English.
 John spent his first four years at Walker’s teaching 6th-9th grade history and 6th-7th grade English.
 He has also spent time running student activities.
 John earned his Master of Science degree from Drexel University in Sports Management while working at Walker’s.
 He previously served as Walker’s Athletic Director for nine years and continues to teach in the history department.
-John is the head coach of the varsity basketball and softball teams and lives on campus with his wife and daughter.
+John is the head coach of the varsity basketball and softball teams and lives on campus with his wife and two children.

 Read Full Profile